ryanhaney97/translation-overlay/README.md

 - Add a black outline around labels to help visibility.
 - Add labels to handle other GUI elements, such as UI items and the pause menu.
 - Add fullscreen support.
-- Make it easier to edit .edn files, without having to use an archive utility to edit them.
 - Make a separate application (or incorporate into this app as a special "mode"), that will allow a graphical way of positioning things such as dialogue boxes, the window location and size, etc.
 - Squish bugs.